For whatever it's worth: my advice on job hunting in tech

 Remember, this has to be a match from both sides, and every company will be looking for something different.
 You are a fit somewhere.
 You will be valued somewhere.
 But unfortunately, you just can’t expect to find that without spending a lot of time looking.

-As long as you bring something to the table, all you have to do is find the right table.
+As long as you bring something to the table, all you have to do is keep looking for the right table.

 Not every company will have a fit or a need for your unique talents, regardless of who you are or what you have to offer.